 One of the objectives of the preprocessing phase was simply sentence separation, i.e. the creation of well defined and syntactically meaningful units for tree constituent analysis.
-Since punctuation based automatic separation did not produce the desired result, more linguistic criteria were crafted, and manual separation performed (Afonso & Marchi, 2001a), considerably prolonging the preprocessing phase.
-As an additional advantage, the manual inspection allowed us to mark certain complex text sections (poems), og syntactically "unsentential" lines (soccer results, address lists) as <sic>, to be exempted from syntactic tree analysis.
+Since punctuation based automatic separation was considered not to produce the desired result, more linguistic criteria were crafted, and manual separation performed (Afonso and Marchi, 2001a), considerably prolonging the preprocessing phase.
+As an additional by-product, the manual inspection allowed us to mark certain complex text sections (poems), and syntactically "unsentential" lines (soccer results, address lists) as <sic>, to be exempted from syntactic tree analysis.

 Also during this preliminary phase, the whole corpus was tokenized and analysed with the PALAVRAS parser, extracting all tokens, where derivation or heuristic analysis had been used by the parser to establish a lemma relation.
-As a result, 8-9.000 new lexemes were added to the parser's lexicon, improving morphological coverage and establishing a lexical balance between Brazilian and European Portuguese.
+As a result, 8-9,000 new lexemes were added to the parser's lexicon, improving morphological coverage and establishing a lexical balance between Brazilian and European Portuguese.

 4.2.
-THE ANNOTATION PROCESS
+The annotation process